Winnerdevil/Sentiment-Movie-Analysis/README.md

 In this Machine learning project on Sentiment Movie Analysis it's based on the supervised Learning.
 Supervised learning is the Data mining task of inferring a function from labeled training data.
 The training data consist of a set of training examples.
 In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).

+ # This Project
+ In this project on ***Sentiment-Movie-Analysis*** we have trained the model using nltk's movie_reviews training set and then try to predict the nature of the reviews given to a movie.

+ We have also printed the probablilty of getting a negative reviews and positive reviews at last.
  # Training Set
 We have use the NLTK’s movie_reviews corpus as our labeled training data.
 The movie_reviews corpus contains 2K movie reviews with sentiment polarity classification.
 It’s compiled by Pang, Lee.